AmadeusWebFriends/vidyantara/sakhi/why-join.md

 * Would time slow down?
 * Would you look to the family around you with “new kindled” eyes?
 * If so, what would your thoughts be?

+---

+## Accomodation

+* Simple QuiltMats on floor provided
+* sheets and pillows need to be brought
+* No laundry or room service, kitchen closes at 9pm
+* No WiFi provided on campus.
+* Upto 10 persons in 3 rooms
+* Exclusive dorm for > 8 persons and max of 16 ppl